Sreto Ristić: Coaching career

 In October 2013, Ristić was hired as assistant coach for Stuttgarter Kickers.
 He left the position on 4 November 2015.
 On 20 May 2016, Ristić joined Preußen Münster as assistant manager.

 Ahead of the 2017–18 season, Ristić was hired as assistant manager at Chemnitzer FC.
 In January 2018, he was appointed caretaker manager.
 It lasted for four days before a new manager was appointed.
 On 4 September 2019, he was appointed caretaker manager once again, before Patrick Glöckner replaced him 18 days later.

 In December 2020 it was announced that he would be the manager of Kickers Offenbach from 1 January 2021.
 After leaving Offenbach in summer of 2022, he was appointed as the new coach of Hallescher FC in February 2023.
+He was sacked on 1 April 2024.
+For the 2024–25 season, he was appointed by SV Sandhausen.
+He was sacked in December 2024.